nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 in the filtered contact list must have part of the `[term]` in the `[field]` specified above.
 * `[taken]` (optional).
-Only for filtering by `course`, this parameter additionally filters out contacts who have finished/haven't started the course at the current date of your system.
+Only for filtering by `course`, this parameter additionally filters out contacts who have finished/haven't started the course as of the current date of your system.

     List of options:

     * `true` - Remove contacts whose courses' start and end date range are outside your system's current date.
     * `false` - (default).
-Include contacts who have finished/haven't started taking the course.
+Include contacts who have finished/haven't started taking the course as of the current date.
     * NOTE: `[taken]` compares the dates of the course with the current date of your system.
 It does not factor in other fields like graduation year.